English Sparkling Wine

 Believe it or not, the English invented sparkling wine.
 It's your duty!

-England has probably done more to shape the modern wine world than any other country on the planet, so it’s great to see the English now have one of their own wines that is world class.
-And, that this world class wine they have given us is sparkling is fitting indeed.
+England has probably done more to shape the modern wine world than any other country on the planet.
+So, it’s great to see the English now have a wine of their own that is truly world class.
+And, that this world class wine is a sparkling one really is quite fitting.
 They are the ones, after all, that developed the method for making sparkling wines.
 And are credited for being the ones who first (intentionally) made Champagne sparkle.

-Using their knowledge gained from cider production and their superior bottle making, English wine merchants would buy barrels of still (that's non-sparkling) Champagne and then referment it in bottle to give it its effervescence.
+Thanks to knowledge gained from cider production and strong, superior, domestic bottles English wine merchants would buy barrels of still (that's non-sparkling) Champagne and then referment it in bottle to give this flat Champagne some effervescence.

 A bottle of Ridgeview Blanc de Noirs English Sparkling Wine with a Full English Breakfast - a new classic food and wine pairing?
 English sparkling wine - the best sparkling wine.
 Bucket list wines.
 Wines to try before you die